LifeModelDecoy/Awesome_Lifelong_Learning/README.md

 ## Benchmark Datasets

-We divide the datasets into two categories, i.e. graph datasets and non-graph datasets.
-Graph datasets are some graphs in real-world, such as citation networks, social networks and so on.
-Non-graph datasets are NOT graph type.
-However, if necessary, we could construct "adjacency matrices"  by K-Nearest Neighbors (KNN) algorithm.
+According to the datasets' usage, we divide them into two categories, i.e. CV datasets and NLP datasets.
+CV datasets are some images used to train CV networks.
+NLP datasets are texts used to train large language models.